spolab/spolab-flux/README.md

 flux bootstrap github --owner=spolab --repository spolab/spolab-flux --path clusters/development --personal
 ```

+## Corporate environments

 If you want to avoid using SSH (e.g. behind a corporate firewall) add the `--token-auth` option

 If the corporate proxy (very likely) uses self-signed certificates, configure the certificate authority by adding `--ca-file <filename>` option.

+## Rancher Desktop

+The `clusters/development` plan installs Traefik with a Dapr sidecar.
+For this reason, you need to disable the vendor-provided Traefik in Rancher Desktop *and* remove the CRDs.
+[Rancher Desktop's documentation](https://docs.rancherdesktop.io/faq/#q-how-can-i-disable-traefik-and-will-doing-so-remove-traefik-resources) states clearly that those do not get removed automatically.

+For the most predictable results, we recommend that you:

+    a) Disable Traefik from the Kubernetes settings panel
+    b) Perform a Kubernetes reset (NOT a factory reset, that will re-enable Traefik!)

 # Questions, suggestions, corrections